TharaThev/slurm/README.md

 - NumPy

 ## 1. Allocate a node
-Allocate a node and log in to that node.<be>
+Allocate a node and log in to that node.<br>
 ``` salloc --particiton=gpu-2080ti-interactive --gres=gpu:1  ```

 ## 2. Conda environment